-Female lions generally reproduce for the first time when they are about 21⁄2 years old.
+Female lions generally reproduce when they are about 21⁄2 years old.
 Courtship begins when a roaming female in heat makes frequent calls and leaves a scent that attracts males.
 After locating the female, the male accompanies her for just a few days when mating occurs.